 Of the numerous beaches in Crete, Chania has two that are within walking distance from the Old Town.
 Other beaches in Chania can be reached by car or public bus.

-Many visitors consider Nea Chora – a Blue Flag Beach – to be the best beach in Chania, Crete.
-With a sandy shoreline, shallow water, a lifeguard and plenty of restaurants serving snacks, it is the best beach in Chania Town (especially for families with kids).
+Many visitors consider Nea Chora to be the best beach in Chania, Crete.
+With a sandy shoreline, shallow water, a lifeguard and plenty of restaurants serving snacks, it is the top beach near Chania Town.

 #23 Splash around at Koum Kapi Beach

-While not the best beach in Chania, Crete, Koum Kapi is an easily accessible beach on the east side of the city.
+While not the best beach, Koum Kapi is easily accessible on the east side of the city.
 Although there are no vendors or toilets, there is a free shower to clean off the sand and seawater after a swim.

 Travelers can use a car, taxi or public transit to get to a few of the beautiful beaches that are close to Chania.

-To the west of the city, visitors can make a short trip to Paralia Hrisi Akti Golden Beach, Yannis Beach Place or Agios Apostoli Chania Beach.
+To the west, visitors can make a short trip to Paralia Hrisi Akti Golden Beach, Yannis Beach Place or Agios Apostoli Chania Beach.

-East of Chania, the best beaches are found on the Akrotiri Peninsula.
-The Seitan Limani Beach and Gold Coast Stavros Beach are two of the most popular.
-It is possible to travel to both of these beaches by bus.
+East of Chania, the prime beaches are found on the Akrotiri Peninsula.
+Seitan Limani and Gold Coast Stavros Beach are two of the most popular.
+It is possible to travel to both of these by bus.

 THINGS TO DO NEAR CHANIA, CRETE

-After exploring the Old Town, discovering more city sights and visiting nearby beaches, visitors can go further afield to see the spectacular countryside, gorgeous olive groves and a few of the most stunning beaches on the island.
-Visitors should rent a car or hire a driver
+After exploring the Old Town and discovering the beaches, visitors can go further afield to see the spectacular countryside, gorgeous olive groves and more stunning beaches.
+Visitors can rent a car or hire a driver for the day.

-Olive oil is one of the top products made on Crete – and there are several olive oil mills where visitors can get a taste along with an introduction to the process.
+Olive oil is one of the top products made on Crete – and there are several olive oil mills where visitors can get a taste!

 The Biolea Estate is one of the best places to visit in Chania to learn about olive oil, taste the flavors and take in the excellent views.
 They offer tours and tastings for free – but we highly recommend dining at Biolea, too.